 - BA Psychology and Elem.
 Ed. - College of William and Mary

-Over the last 30 years I have conducted numerous workshops on stress management and coping skills for businesses and civic organizations, and more recently workshops on mindfulness, meditation, and emotional healing.
+Over the years I have conducted numerous workshops for businesses and civic organizations on stress management, coping skills, and mindfulness psychology.
 I have presented several papers on the multicultural perspective, clinical supervision, and mindfulness.
 Currently I am conducting Continuing Education workshops on Mindfulness-based Cognitive Therapy for therapists.

-I have years of experience and training in mindfulness practices and mindfulness-based psychotherapy, and have been teaching and practicing mindfulness for two decades.
-The focus of my work is to promote emotional healing and well-being through the mind/body connection.
+I have years of experience and training in mindfulness practices and mindfulness-based psychology, and have been teaching and practicing mindfulness for two decades.
+The focus of my work is to promote emotional healing and wellbeing through the mind/body connection.